otzy007/sshbook/README.md

 Install
 =======
-Just copy sshbook to /usr/bin and chmod a+x /usr/bin/sshbook
+Just copy sshbook from the bin folder to /usr/bin and chmod a+x /usr/bin/sshbook

 .sshbook.yml configuration file
 ===============================